AllenInstitute/All-active-Workflow/Unified/README.md

 ### Running the optimization jobs using shared conda environment on NERSC

+The location of the main code base on NERSC filesystem is

+`/project/projectdirs/m2043/AIBS/ani/Unified/`

+#### Shared python environment

 Add the following line to your .bashrc.ext on the home directory

 `export PATH="/global/common/software/m2043/AIBS_Opt/software:$PATH"`